xverse-engine/XV3DGS-UEPlugin/README.md

 - Unreal Engine 5.1.x / 5.2.x / 5.3.x

 ### Packaged demo project
-We provide a packaged windows executable demo, you can download `pack_win_exe.zip` from [release](https://github.com/xverse-engine/XV3DGS-UEPlugin/releases), simply double click the exe file to start it.
+We provide a packaged Windows executable demo, you can download `pack_win_exe.zip` from [release](https://github.com/xverse-engine/XV3DGS-UEPlugin/releases), simply double-click the exe file to start it.

 ### Plugin download
 You can get the latest plugin by using `git clone`, by default we put a plugin of UE5.1 under [Plugins](./Plugins/)